huggingface/transformers/docs/source/en/main_classes/deepspeed.md

 ## Non-Trainer Deepspeed Integration

-The [`~integrations.deepspeed.HfDeepSpeedConfig`] is used to integrate Deepspeed into the 🤗 Transformers core functionality, when [`Trainer`] is not used.
+The [`~integrations.HfDeepSpeedConfig`] is used to integrate Deepspeed into the 🤗 Transformers core functionality, when [`Trainer`] is not used.
 The only thing that it does is handling Deepspeed ZeRO-3 param gathering and automatically splitting the model onto multiple gpus during `from_pretrained` call.
 Everything else you have to do by yourself.

 When using [`Trainer`] everything is automatically taken care of.